Smituz/PhoneMate/README.md

 # PhoneMate
 # PhoneMate

 **PhoneMate** is a user-friendly ASP.NET Core MVC application developed to manage and organize your phone contacts efficiently.
 The application allows users to add, edit, delete, and search contacts with ease.
-It was built by [your name] and my friend [Saif Huseni](https://github.com/saifhuseni) using .NET Core MVC and Microsoft Visual Studio.
+It was built by me and my friend [Saif Huseni](https://github.com/saifhuseni) using .NET Core MVC and Microsoft Visual Studio.

 ## Table of Contents
 - [Overview](#overview)